Administration Menu Administration

 The signature initiative of Dr. Royster’s tenure is Graduation Plus, the key ingredient in the District’s focus on “Building a Better Graduate.”
 Graduation Plus works to increase student achievement and engagement by providing meaningful opportunities for every student to graduate with not only a high school diploma, but also college credit and/or industry certification.

-As a direct result of his direction and expectations, the Greenville County Schools’ overall graduation rate has risen 12 points since 2012.
-Over the same period, the District’s focus on improving outcomes for traditionally lower-performing student subgroups has resulted in graduation rate increases of 16 points for African-American students, 12 points for Hispanic/Latino students, 26 points for students with disabilities, and 17 points for English-language learners.
+As a direct result of his direction and expectations, Greenville County Schools’ reached an overall graduation rate of 88.7% in 2024, the highest in the District’s history.
+The District’s focus on improving outcomes for traditionally lower-performing student subgroups has resulted in graduation rate increases for African-American students, Hispanic/Latino students, Multilingual Learners, Students with Disabilities, and Pupils in Poverty that outpaced the overall district increase.
+The District also continues to set new records annually in student attainment of college credits and industry certifications.

 Another important program launched during Royster’s tenure is the OnTrack initiative in partnership with the United Way, Furman University, and other agencies.
 Funded initially by a federal Social Innovation Fund (SIF) grant in combination with local dollars, OnTrack began with a focus on three middle schools in one of Greenville’s most socioeconomically challenged areas, and since then has expanded supports to three additional middle and high schools.
 OnTrack uses an Early Warning and Response System (EWRS) software to flag students when attendance, behavior, or course performance (the OnTrack ABCs) begins to cause concern, and the EWRS has been implemented in all schools across Greenville County.
 Once flagged, a team comprised of teachers, social workers, administrators, and school counselors convene to determine the root of the student’s problems.
 Through partnerships with local social service agencies and other non-profits, the OnTrack team can identify wraparound supports that assist with problems ranging from homelessness and hunger to mental illness, addiction, and other issues that lead to transiency and instability.
 The goal of OnTrack is to address the root causes of disengagement and stress so students are free to focus on learning, continue their education, and break the cycle of poverty.